 How can we get there?

-This is also a stage of analyzing the requirements, choosing the best technology fits the implementation and right specialist to be applied to the project.
+This is also a stage of analyzing the requirements, choosing the best technology fits the implementation and right specialist to be engaged in the project.
 After evaluating all these factors, the right efforts will be applied.

-As an example, a simple website can be developed on a basis of a few CMS platforms, like WordPress, Joomla, Drupal.
+As an example, a simple website can be developed based on a few CMS platforms, like WordPress, Joomla, Drupal.
 It can be also developed without any CMS if a real intention for the future is to scale the project with various features.
-Usually, customers come and say that they want a website on the Wordpress, but if go deeper to understand what should be done eventually, we realize that Wordpress is not a good option.
+Usually, customers come and say that they want a website on Wordpress, but if they go deeper to understand what should be done eventually, we realize that Wordpress is not a good option.

 Except all mentioned above, all parties have to understand realistic deadlines.

 Sometimes technical specification is underestimated.
 But as practice shows, having it clear, saves a lot of time in the future for all stakeholders.